citrusframework/citrus/src/manual/setup.md

 mvn citrus:create-test
 ```

-Once you have written the Citrus test cases you can execute them automatically in your Maven software build lifecylce.
+Once you have written the Citrus test cases you can execute them automatically in your Maven software build lifecycle.
 The tests will be included into your projects integration-test phase using the Maven surefire plugin.
 Here is a sample surefire configuration for Citrus.

 ```xml
 <plugin>